shuseel/Ethical-Hacking-Lab-Projects/ReadMe.md

 **Lab Documentation:** [Documentation of Lab 1, Lab 2, and Lab3](https://github.com/shuseel/Ethical-Hacking-Lab-Projects/blob/Phase-2-Reconnaissance-%26-Information-Gathering/Performing%20Active%20Reconnaissance%20with%20Nmap%20and%20Scapy.pdf)

-## Website Vulnerability Scanning with Nikto and GVM
+## Project 3: Website Vulnerability Scanning with Nikto and GVM

 Website vulnerability scanning is an automated process that systematically examines a website or web application to identify security issues, technical flaws, or misconfigurations.